 Letters to a Grandchild: A Year’s Worth of Ideas

 Do you have any letters from your grandparents?
 If you do, you know how special they are.
-The written word is a powerful connector, and letters are physical proof that you value your relationship with your grandchild.
-There is no better way to link generations than regularly writing letters to a grandchild!
+There is no better way to stay connected than regularly writing letters to a grandchild!
+What’s more, letters are physical proof that you value your relationship with your grandchild.

-Grandparents often ask, “What should I write to my grandchild?”
+It’s not always easy to know what to write.
 It can be especially hard when your grandchild is too young to respond.
 You sometimes feel as if you are writing into a void!
-That’s why I’ve put together a year’s worth of Letters to My Grandchild Prompts.
-Read them below, then keep reading for tips on writing to different ages and how to make this a part of your grandparenting routine.
+That’s why we’ve put together a year’s worth of prompts to help you get started

 February: Share stories about Valentine’s Day.